Webfreshman/naudiodon/README.md

 A [Node.js](http://nodejs.org/) [addon](http://nodejs.org/api/addons.html) that provides a wrapper around the [PortAudio](http://portaudio.com/) library, enabling an application to record and play audio with cross platform support.
 With this library, you can create [node.js streams](https://nodejs.org/dist/latest-v6.x/docs/api/stream.html) that can be piped to or from other streams, such as files and network connections.
 This library supports back-pressure.

-This is a fork of [node-portaudio](/joeferner/node-portaudio), refactored by:
+This is a fork of [naudiodon](https://github.com/Streampunk/naudiodon) by Streampunk, refactored by:

-* changing from an event model to a stream model;
+* Adding in local copies of libraries so that portaudio does not have to be installed preemptively (Linux and MacOS only).
-* linking to the v8 libraries through the [Native Abstractions for Node.js (NAN)](/nodejs/nan) library to enable more portability between node versions.
+* On Windows platforms, PortAudio is built from sources with [ASIO](https://en.wikipedia.org/wiki/Audio_Stream_Input/Output) support enabled.
+The [Steinberg ASIO SDK](https://www.steinberg.net/en/company/developers.html) is downloaded during a pre-installation step and used with the PortAudio build.
+This means the necessary Node.js native module addon [build tools](https://www.npmjs.com/package/windows-build-tools) must be available in order to install the module.
-* adding in local copies of libraries so that portaudio does not have to be installed preemptively.
+* Two new streaming classes (AudioInOut and AudioAsio) have been added to support full duplex (bi-directional) PortAudio devices.

-Little of the original remains but I am very grateful for Joe Ferner for the inspiration and framework to get started.
+I am very grateful for Joe Ferner and Streampunk for the inspiration and framework to get started.

-This library has been tested on MacOS X 10.11, Windows 10, Linux Ubuntu Trusty and Raspbian Jessie (`armhf` architecture).
+This library has been tested on Windows 7 but is assumed to still work on the following platforms: MacOS X 10.11, Windows 10, Linux Ubuntu Trusty and Raspbian Jessie (`armhf` architecture).

 Note: This is a server side library.
 It is not intended as a means to play and record audio via a browser.

 ## Installation

 Install [Node.js](http://nodejs.org/) for your platform.
 This software has been developed against the long term stable (LTS) release.
-For ease of installation with other node packages, this package includes a copy of the dependent PortAudio library and so has no prerequisites.
+For ease of installation with other node packages, this package contains PortAudio as a submodule and automatically downloads the Steinberg ASIO SDK during a pre-installation step on Windows platforms.

 Naudiodon is designed to be `require`d to use from your own application to provide async processing.
 For example: